SEG2105-uottawa/SEG2105-Assignment1/README.md

 ## ARRAYS

-7. Compare the performance of LinkedList, ArrayList and ordinary arrays.
+7. Compare the performance of LinkedList, Vector and ordinary arrays.
 You should do a series of experiments where you do each of the following tests with the three types of collection, timing the execution of each run.